-The church is located in the historical center of Gdańsk – an old port city which started to develop around the late 10th century.
+The church is located in the historical center of Gdańsk – an old port city that started to develop around the late 10th century.

 Christianity was introduced here around the same time.
 It is not known when the first church was built in the site of present-day St. Mary’s Church, but around 1243 here most likely was a wooden church.

 The first brick church was built here in 1343 – 1360: fairly large for its time but considerably smaller than the present one.

 In 1379 there was started the construction of the present church.
 Design and works were led by local craftsman Heinrich Ungeradin.
 The architecture of the church most likely was inspired by the St. Mary’s Church in Lübeck – the first great example of the Brick Gothic style.
 Such great churches devoted to St.Mary were built in numerous cities – members of the Hanseatic league.

 Construction works of the enormous church continued for a long time until the 1502.